Privacy policy

 Useful cookies

-These cookies collect information about the user’s behaviour and whether the user receives any error messages.
+These cookies collect information about user behaviour and whether the user gets any error messages.
 These cookies are also used to measure the loading time and behaviour of the website on different browsers.

-These cookies improve the user experience.
+These cookies provide a better user experience.
 For example, entered locations, font sizes, or form data are saved.

 Advertising cookies